GazarianGorik/HDRPriorityViewer/README.md

 ## Usage

 ### ✅ Allowed
+- Use the **compiled tool** as an internal tool to develop commercial projects.
 - Use, copy, and modify the **code** for personal or internal purposes.
-- Use the **compiled tool** as an internal tool to develop commercial projects (e.g., analyze AAA game projects).
-- Share the **compiled tool** with colleagues within your organization.

 ### ❌ Not Allowed
 - Sell, distribute, or commercialize the **code**.